July 8, 2021

 Want help creating your cosmetology resume?
 Check out our ultimate resume-building guide!

 Dedicate a section to your education.
 Showcase any diplomas, licenses, and certifications you have.
 If there are any educational experiences that you have participated in, you can also advertise that experience here and explain why it makes you a well-rounded and talented stylist.
 These experiences could look like

 - Participating in externships at salons.

 - Signing up to participate in fashion shows.

 - Anything that has helped you grow as a stylist.

 Advertise Your Reviews and Recommendations

-Whether you are still in cosmetology school or you are already in an established career, you should start building your cosmetology portfolio!
+Whether you are still in cosmetology school or you are already in an established career, we recommend building your cosmetology portfolio now!
 If you’ve built your portfolio and have any recommendations, we want to hear them.
-Share with us in the comments!
-Does a future in cosmetology sound like your dream career?
-Check out our cosmetology program page to learn about our program and how you can become a student!
+Share with us in the comments or share your tips with us on Instagram or Facebook!

 Need more help starting your dream career in beauty?
 Check out our guide on all things cosmetology!